ethereum/devp2p/caps/eth.md

 ### Chain Synchronization

-Nodes participating in the eth protocol are expected to have knowledge of the complete chain of all blocks from the genesis block to current, latest block.
+Nodes participating in the eth protocol are expected to have knowledge of the chain of all blocks from the genesis block to current, latest block.
 The chain is obtained by downloading it from other peers.

-Upon connection, both peers send their [Status] message, which includes the Total Difficulty (TD) and hash of their 'best' known block.

-The client with the worst TD then proceeds to download block headers using the [GetBlockHeaders] message.
-It verifies proof-of-work values in received headers and fetches block bodies using the [GetBlockBodies] message.
-Received blocks are executed using the Ethereum Virtual Machine, recreating the state tree and receipts.

-Note that header downloads, block body downloads and block execution may happen concurrently.
+Since Ethereum consensus happens outside of the 'execution chain', there is no builtin mechanism within this protocol to determine the canonical chain head.
+It is assumed that every node is aware of the canonical chain somehow, be it through communication with a consensus node, or by acting as a light client to the Ethereum consensus protocol.

+With a known head of the chain, synchronization typically proceeds as follows: the node will first fetch headers from the head down to the genesis block, using [GetBlockHeaders].
+This process can be parallelized by first fetching a 'skeleton' structure of headers using the `skip` parameter, then filling in the gaps using multiple peers.

+Once headers have been downloaded, the client can proceed to fetching the full blocks using [GetBlockBodies].
+This can also utilize multiple peers since all block hashes are known from the header chain.
+Retrieved block bodies must be validated against the headers.
+The retrieved blocks are then executed by the EVM to obtain receipts and the state.

-### State Synchronization (a.k.a. "fast sync")
+### State Synchronization (a.k.a. "fast sync", "snap sync")

 Protocol versions eth/63 through eth/66 also allowed synchronizing the state tree.
-Since protocol version eth/67, the Ethereum state tree can no longer be retrieved using the eth protocol, and state downloads are provided by the auxiliary [snap protocol] instead.
+Starting with version eth/67, the Ethereum state tree can no longer be retrieved using the eth protocol, and state downloads are provided by the auxiliary [snap protocol] instead.

-State synchronization typically proceeds by downloading the chain of block headers, verifying their validity.
-Block bodies are requested as in the Chain Synchronization section but transactions aren't executed, only their 'data validity' is verified.
+State synchronization typically proceeds by downloading the chain of block headers as above, Block bodies are requested as in the Chain Synchronization section but transactions aren't executed, only their 'data validity' is verified.
 The client picks a block near the head of the chain (the 'pivot block') and downloads the state of that block.

+Since state synchronization does not execute transactions, the node wouldn't have any of the receipts of execution available after synchronizing the state.
+In order to participate fully in the p2p protocol, receipts also need to be downloaded during state synchronization using the [GetReceipts] message.

 ### Block Propagation